 When you first bring home a corn snake, you should wait for two weeks before you attempt to handle it regularly.
 After these two weeks, you should take it slowly and handle your snake only for a few minutes at a time, two to three times a week.

 When you first handle a corn snake, make sure you don’t put the snake back in their vivarium until it has had a chance to calm down.
 Doing so will teach the snake how you want it to behave.

 Once your snake calms down sooner after handling, you can increase the amount of time you hold it.
 Slowly increase the amount of time you hold the snake, but never exceed an hour or the snake will become too cold.

 Avoid holding your corn snake for 48 hours after they’ve been fed.
 Handling your snake during this time can cause regurgitation or kill your snake.
 There’s no significant temperament difference between male and female corn snakes.

 You should also avoid handling your snake if it’s about to shed.
 The corn snake will have bluish-looking cloudy eyes at this time.
 Because of this, the snake will not be able to see which will make it defensive and extra sensitive to your touch and sudden movements.

 If your snake strikes and doesn’t release, resist the urge to remove it quickly since doing so can remove its teeth.
 Yes, snakes do have teeth.
 Instead, have some cold water ready and pour it over the snake’s head.
 This will cause it to release you immediately without any undue harm.

 Do Corn Snakes Make Good Pets?

 It’s vital to learn all you can about the corn snake before you decide to get one.
-They need an ample-sized vivarium or cage, a heat source, and places they can hide to feel secure.
-You also need to be comfortable with feeding corn snakes’ frozen mice and rats.
+They need an ample-sized vivarium or cage, a heat source, water, enrichment, and places they can hide to feel secure.